 to Lumsden Road.

-Shortly below, just above Stern, is Zach's Falls: rocky at low flows,
+Shortly below, just above Stern, is Zach's Falls: not remarkable

 - Stern, class IV, possibly scout left

 Big boulders block the river.
 For rafts at low summer flows, this

 is one of the most feared rapids on the river.
 At higher flows

 many routes appear, so this rapid becomes easier.
 The low water

 route is a boat-width channel between the leftmost boulder and the

 cliff on the left.
 The drop just before the narrow channel contains

 a diagonal wave that turns boats rightward, so be sure to counteract